-There are lots of different ways to measure engagement but in this week’s blog we thought we would give you a quick overview of the pros and cons of two types of employee engagement survey.
+There are lots of different ways to measure engagement.
+In this week’s blog we thought we would give you a quick overview of the pros and cons of two types of employee engagement survey.

-The areas covered in this post are:
+The areas covered in this post about Employee Engagement Surveys are:

 1. Annual Employee Engagement Surveys